 9 Foods You Shouldn’t Store in Your Freezer

-This appliance allows you to preserve leftover cooked food and also extend the life of the foods you buy in grocery stores and markets.
+This can be done by taking advantage of the low temperatures your refrigerator provides.
+As you know already, this appliance allows you to preserve leftover cooked food and also extend the life of the foods you buy in grocery stores and markets.

 Find out what they are!

-If some is left over, however, avoid putting it in the freezer.
+However, if you happen to have some leftovers, avoid putting it in the freezer.
 This will cause the leaves to wilt and lose their delicious flavor.

 Instead, wash the vegetables, dry them with paper towels, and wrap them in a plastic bag before storing them at the bottom of the refrigerator.